 Also referred to as “phlebectomy,” “stab phlebectomy,” and a number of other similar names, ambulatory phlebectomy procedures provide immediate relief by actually removing the problem vein.
 Phlebectomy treatment is done right in our Metro Vein Centers clinics.
 A few tiny incisions are made near the bulging vein using a small tool, your vein doctor will actually remove the painful, swollen vein.
 No stitches are needed, and you’ll be able to return to daily life right away.

-Ambulatory phlebectomy is a common treatment choice among people suffering from varicose veins.
+Interested in understanding more about how a phlebectomy works?
 Here are five important facts about ambulatory phlebectomy to help you understand the procedure.

-1. Ambulatory phlebectomy is ideal for bulging varicose veins.
+1. Ambulatory phlebectomy is ideal for bulging varicose veins

-2. The procedure is minimally invasive.
+2. Our procedure is minimally invasive

-4. Complications are rare, but possible.
+4. Complications are rare, but possible

-5. Ambulatory phlebectomy is not your only treatment option.
+5. Ambulatory phlebectomy is not your only treatment option